 The excitement about stem cell research is primarily due to the medical benefits in areas of regenerative medicine and therapeutic cloning.
 Stem cells provide huge potential for finding treatments and cures to a vast array of medical issues:

 - Different diseases—including cancers, Alzheimer's, Parkinson's, and more—can be treated with stem cells by replacing damaged or diseased tissue.
 This can include neurons that might affect neurological diseases and even entire organs that need to be replaced.

 - There is endless potential for scientists to learn about human growth and cell development from studying stem cells.
 For example, by studying how stem cells develop into specific types of cells, scientists potentially could learn how to treat or prevent relevant ailments.

-Most arguments against stem cell research are philosophical and theological, focusing on questions of whether we should be taking science this far:
+Stem cell research presents problems like any form of research, but most opposition to stem cell research is philosophical and theological, focusing on questions of whether we should be taking science this far:

 - The use of embryonic stem cells for research involves the destruction of blastocysts formed from laboratory-fertilized human eggs.
 For those who believe that life begins at conception, the blastocyst is a human life, and to destroy it is unacceptable and immoral.

-- A similar theological problem is the idea of creating living tissue in a laboratory and whether that represents man taking on the role of God.
+- A similar theological problem is an idea of creating living tissue in a laboratory and whether that represents humans taking on the role of God.
 This argument also applies to the potential for human cloning.
-For those who believe God created man, the prospect of man creating man is troublesome.
+For those who believe God created people, the prospect of people creating people is troublesome.